Countoscope/countoscope/README.rst

 To-do list
 ----------

-- have the GitHub runners automatically launch the tests.
-Currently it doesn't, probably because the repo is private
 - allow the user to input his/her own grid
 - allow group selection
 - test if numba helps
 - allow for inputing array

+When the repository is public:

+- have the GitHub runners automatically launch the tests
+- integrate the python modules into the public documentation